Drug Crimes A New Approach to Legal representation

 Drug Crime Lawyer in Birmingham

-Aggressive Legal Help for Clients in Shelby & Jefferson Counties, AL
+Essential Legal Support for Drug Charges in Shelby & Jefferson Counties

 Drug crime charges affect individuals of all ages and backgrounds, from college students to white-collar professionals.
-These crimes are common in the state.
-Per the Alabama Daily News, drug crimes comprised 37 percent of all Alabama criminal charges.
+These offenses are prevalent in the state.
+According to Alabama Daily News, drug crimes comprised 37% of all Alabama criminal charges.

-These crimes can range from simple possession for one’s own use to serious felonies involving drug sales.
-Furthermore, they can be charged at the state level and as federal crimes.
-Federal drug convictions carry significantly more severe repercussions.
+These offenses can vary from simple possession for one’s personal use to serious felonies involving drug sales.
+Furthermore, they can be prosecuted at the state level and as federal crimes.
+Federal drug convictions often entail more severe repercussions.

-If you or someone you love is facing a drug crime charge in or around Birmingham, seeking legal representation is necessary to protect your constitutional rights and best interests.
-At Elizabeth Hunter, our criminal defense attorney has defended hundreds of individuals accused of various drug crimes, from possession to sales.
+If you or a loved one is facing a drug crime charge in or around Birmingham, seeking legal representation is necessary to protect your constitutional rights and best interests.
+At Elizabeth Hunter, our criminal defense attorney has defended numerous individuals accused of various drug crimes, from possession to sales.

 Attorney Hunter is licensed to practice in the federal court system.
 She can apply her federal defense experience, skills, and resources to your case when under investigation or formally charged with drug crimes.